italia/Satosa-Saml2Spid/Docker-compose/README.md

 First, the containers of the composition are stopped and the volumes are detached.

-Then you are asked if you want to delete the volumes and if you answer yes, you have to confirm volume by volume whether it should be deleted or not.
+Then you are asked if you want to delete the volumes and if you answer yes, you have to confirm volume by volume.

 ## Demo data